 A mature vermicompost is one which has undergone the final phase of “curing” under a mesophilic process through the action of moderate temperature-requiring microorganisms.
 It has a minimal microbial activity due to the depletion of degradable organic matter that serves as food.
 It has a pH about 7.0, finely granulated and friable, colored dark and smells like that of fertile soil.
 It contains both essential macronutrients and micronutrients as well as soil-dwelling organisms including microorganisms and insects.

-However, its nutrient and biotic compositions vary depending on such factors as the nutrient composition of the original organic materials, other materials in the compost bed, environmental conditions within the compost bed, type of composting or degree of care to exclude other organisms, and many more.
+The nutrient and biotic compositions of vermicimposts vary depending on such factors as the nutrient composition of the original organic materials, other materials in the compost bed, environmental conditions within the compost bed, type of composting or degree of care to exclude other organisms, and many more.
+For example, that produced from pure grass has lesser amounts of NPK and other nutrients as compared to those from grass mixed with manure or madre de cacao (Gleciridia) (Guerrero 2009).

 Earthworms may ingest pieces of sand and even fragments of glass to serve as grits to assist in digestion and these will be excreted with the casts.
 Outdoor compost piles are invaded by various invertebrates, insects and arachnids.
 In the absence of thermophilic process, microbial pathogens, insect pests and weed seeds will not be killed.